What exactly is Tesla Powerwall?

 • Weight: 343.9 pounds

-• Temperature range: -4degF - the temperature range of 122degF
+• Temperature range: -4degF to the temperature range of 122degF

-The Powerwall+’s solar inverter boasts an efficiency of 97.5%, and it has four Maximum Power Point Tracker circuits.
-You can group more than four solar panels, and then connect them to a single MPPT circuit to increase the power output.
+The Powerwall+’s solar inverter has an efficiency of 97.5%, and four Maximum Power Point Tracker circuits.
+You can group as many solar panel systems and link them to one MPPT circuit to boost the power generated.

 Tesla Powerwall for off-grid